 Pursuant to Sections 302(a) and 301(b) of the Department of Energy Organization Act, Public Law 95-91, the functions of the Secretary of the Interior and the Federal Power Commission under Section 5 of the Flood Control Act of 1944, 16 U.S.C.
-825s, relating to the Southwestern Power Administration (Southwestern) were transferred to and vested in the Secretary of Energy.
-By Delegation Order Nos.
-00-037.00 and 00-001.00E, the Secretary of Energy delegated to the Administrator of Southwestern the authority to develop power and transmission rates, delegated to the Deputy Secretary of the Department of Energy the authority to confirm, approve, and place in effect such rates on an interim basis, and delegated to the Federal Energy Regulatory Commission (FERC) the authority to confirm and approve on a final basis or to disapprove rates developed by the Administrator under the delegation.
-Pursuant to delegated authority, the Deputy Secretary issued this interim rate order.
+825s, relating to the Southwestern Power Administration (Southwestern), were transferred to and vested in the Secretary of Energy.
+By Delegation Order No. 00-037.00B, the Secretary of Energy delegated to the Administrator of Southwestern (Administrator) the authority to develop power and transmission rates, and delegated to the Federal Energy Regulatory Commission (FERC) the authority to confirm and approve on a final basis or to disapprove rates developed by the Administrator under the delegation.
+By Delegation Order No. 00-002.00Q, the Secretary of Energy delegated to the Under Secretary (of Energy) the authority to confirm, approve, and place into effect on an interim basis rates developed by the Administrator under delegation.
+By Redelegation Order No. 00-002.10D, the Under Secretary (of Energy) redelegated to the Assistant Secretary for Electricity (Assistant Secretary) the authority to confirm, approve, and place into effect such rates on an interim basis.
+Pursuant to that delegated authority, the Assistant Secretary has issued this interim rate order.